Hello, Cleveland: Indians welcome slugger Encarnacion

 Antonetti ducked in and out of the theater’s auditorium before closing the biggest deal in team history during a break between two songs from the musical.

-“We were somewhere between “Under the Sea” and “Part of Your World,” he said with a smile.
+“We were somewhere between ‘Under the Sea’ and ‘Part of Your World,’ he said with a smile.
 “It was a great performance.”

 The Indians can take a bow for theirs, as well.